Summary

 Duplicate Mutable Accounts refers to an instruction that requires two mutable accounts of the same type.
 When this occurs, you should validate that two accounts are different to prevent the same account from being passed into the instruction twice.
 Since the program treats each account as separate, passing in the same account twice could result in the second account being mutated in unintended ways.
 This could result in very minor issues, or catastrophic ones - it really depends on what data the code changes and how these accounts are used.
 Regardless, this is a vulnerability all developers should be aware of.No check

-are different, the program would update the data
+user_b are different, the program would update the data field on the

 You can see this example in the code below.Tthere is no check to verify that

-even though the intent is to set both values a
+to b even though the intent is to set both values a and b on separate

 Add check in instruction